linpengcheng/PurefunctionPipelineDataflow/README.md

-The Pure Function Pipeline Data Flow, based on the philosophy of Taoism and the Great Unification Theory, In the computer field, for the first time, it was realized that the unification of hardware engineering and software engineering on the logical model.
+The Pure Function Pipeline Data Flow, based on the philosophy of Taoism and the Great Unification Theory, In the computer field, Based on mathematical models and manufacturing industry best practices, for the first time, it was realized that the unification of hardware engineering and software engineering on the logical model.
 It has been extended from `Lisp language-level code and data unification` to `system engineering-level software and hardware unification`.